Cancel anytime

 - Year: 2016

-- Strategic Rationale: Expanded Black Hills Corporation's natural gas business into new markets and increased its customer base.
+- Strategic Rationale: Expanded natural gas operations into Arkansas, Oklahoma, Texas, and western Missouri.

 Growth Trajectory and Initiatives

-Historical Growth: Black Hills Corporation has grown steadily over the past years through acquisitions, organic growth, and infrastructure investments.
+Historical Growth: Black Hills Corporation has grown through acquisitions and organic expansion in its service territories.

-Future Projections: Analysts project continued steady growth in revenue and earnings, driven by increasing demand for electricity and natural gas in its service territories and investments in renewable energy.
+Future Projections: Analysts project continued growth in revenue and earnings, driven by increasing demand for electricity and natural gas, as well as investments in renewable energy.

-Recent Initiatives: Recent initiatives include investments in renewable energy projects, smart grid modernization, and expansion into new markets.
+Recent Initiatives: Recent strategic initiatives include investments in renewable energy projects and infrastructure modernization programs.

 Summary